DVAI Bridge Licensing

 Support tiers

-Every commercial customer chooses a support tier.
+Every commercial customer picks a support tier.
 Free customers always have community support.
 Commercial customers can step up as their needs grow.

 Community Support — Free